 KI NDG’s response:

 Balanced participation means that representation on the Steering Group is spread across the stakeholders in the ecosystem outlined in 3.1.
 Representatives should apply to be part of the Steering Group.
 The Steering Group should have a limit to the number of individuals from a particular firm/organization.
-In addition the Steering Group should look to have members of organizations small and large, for profit and not-for profit, also it should include a balance of providers and users.
-It can be achieved by allocating seats on the Steering Group to individuals that represent different components of the identity ecosystem.
-Besides wide representation across the stakeholders of the identity ecosystem a supermajority could be used in order to establish policy and guard against disproportionate influence.
+In addition the Steering Group should try to include members of organizations small and large, for profit and not-for profit, as well as a balance of providers and users.
+This can be achieved by allocating seats on the Steering Group to individuals that represent different interest groups of the identity ecosystem.
+A supermajority voting requirement could be used for matters involving policy in order to guard against disproportionate influence.

 3.4.
 Should there be a fee for representatives in the Steering Group?
 Are there appropriate tiered systems for fees that will prevent “pricing out” organizations, including individuals?